 The answer to this will vary a lot depending on individual circumstances.
 Factors that can influence this include:

-- How long you have been out of school
+- How long you have been out of massage school

 - How thorough your massage education was

-- How well you studied and participated in school
+- How well you studied and participated in massage school

 - How well you do on tests in massage school

 - How good you are at sticking to a study plan

 Most students who graduate from an accredited massage therapy school fairly recently can pass the MBLEx with 1 to 3 months of preparation time.
 This is at a fairly relaxed pace of between 30 – 100 hours of MBLEx study time (total).

 Can I take the MBLEx if I have not finished massage school yet?

 According to the MBLEx Candidate Handbook issued by the FSMTB, as long as your massage school is approved and you have received some education and training in each of the 7 content areas, then you can apply to take the MBLEx.
 The answer to this question and many others are covered on our MBLEx FAQ page.

 Here are a couple of excerpts from the MBLEx Candidate Handbook (2020):

 “Please note that MBLEx applicants do not need to graduate from a massage therapy education program prior to applying for the MBLEx.”

-“Enrollment in and having received education and training in all subject areas of the MBLEx Content Outline from an approved massage therapy education program.”MBLEx Candidate Handbook
+“Enrollment in and having received6 education and training in all subject areas of the MBLEx Content Outline from an approved massage therapy education program.”MBLEx Candidate Handbook